Counter-Strike: Global Offensive Betting Tips & CS:GO Live Streams

 -

-CS:GO Live Streaming - Where To Watch
+Counter-Strike Live Streaming: Where To Watch

 - Betting Sites bet365, Stake and Pinnacle

-- Official CS:GO channel on Twitch
+- Official Counter-Strike channel on Twitch

-- Official CS:GO channel on YouTube
+- Official Counter-Strike channel on YouTube

 You don’t need a Facebook account to access or watch the streams, but can find the links provided on the official ESL website.

-CS:GO eSports Structure & Format
+Counter-Strike Esports Structure & Format

 - S-tier tournaments, earlier known as Premium tournaments.
-These are sponsored not by Valve but by well-established third-party organizers such as Blast, Intel, or Roobet, and are considered just as prestigious as the Majors.
-The standard of play at these events is as high as the Valve Majors, and they too feature the world’s best teams competing among huge prize pools usually over $250k
+These are sponsored not by Valve but by well-established third-party organizers such as BLAST, Intel, or Roobet, and are considered just as prestigious as the Majors.
+The standard of play at these events is as high as the Valve Majors, and they too feature the world’s best teams competing among huge prize pools, usually over $250k

-- B-tier tournaments, like the ESL Challenger League, which were introduced recently in 2021.
+- B-tier tournaments, like the ESL Challenger League, were introduced recently in 2021.
 These are usually conducted as smaller LAN events, or larger online events featuring top tier 2 teams

-- C-tier tournaments, formerly known as Minors, conducted on a much smaller scale.
+- C-tier tournaments, formerly known as Minors, are conducted on a much smaller scale.
 They’re the lowest ranked events, usually played online and don’t involve the participation of any top teams.
 The Beyond Invitational Winter 2022 was a recent C-tier event

 - Show matches or friendlies, for instance the Red Bull Flick Invitational Copenhagen 2022.
 These exhibition matches are one-off events without any stakes, usually featuring notable teams or players

-Qualification For CS:GO Tournaments
+Qualification for Counter-Strike Tournaments

 The qualification path for these tournaments has varied over the years.
 Pre-2020, certain teams that performed well at one Major would be automatically invited to the next, and others had to compete through the rankings tournaments.
 The current qualification route to the Majors is outlined below: